Outdated or Unsupported Browser Detected

 DWD's website uses the latest technology.
 This makes our site faster and easier to use across all devices.
 Unfortunatley, your browser is out of date and is not supported.
 An update is not required, but it is strongly recommended to improve your browsing experience.
 To update Internet Explorer to Microsoft Edge visit their website.

-The statute of limitations for filing a complaint is 300 days from the date the action was taken or the individual was made aware the action was taken.
+The statute of limitations for filing a complaint is 300 days from the date the action was taken or you were made aware the action was taken.

 Specifically, the law prohibits discrimination in: